Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 - `SAML Raider` : test SAML infrastructure by intercepting, decoding and altering SAML tokens

+### OWASP ZAP (Zed Attack Proxy)

+OWASP ZAP is an open-source web application vulnerability scanner.
+It can be used to detect SQL injection, XSS and misconfiguration in the target web application.
+Just like Burp, ZAP acts as a proxy between the browser and the web application, allowing to intercept and manipulate traffic.
+It is mostly used via its GUI, but it also has a CLI and an API for automation.

+ZAP can run in passive or active mode.
+In passive mode, it just captures the traffic without sending any intrusive payloads.
+In active mode, it sends crafted requests to test for vulnerabilities.

+ZAP offers a Quick Start Automated Scan, a simple scan running against the target web application by simply entering its URL.
+It also has a Manual mode where we can navigate manually the website and ZAP finds issues in real-time.

+ZAP can be integrated with a CI/CD pipeline to run scans automatically at every new version of the webapp.

 ### Nikto

 Nikto is an open-source web server scanner written in Perl and available in Kali.